PHOTO BY SUSANNAH BOTHE PHOTOGRAPHY.

 These early hats were a study in materiality.
 Letting the character of found materials drive the design of hats was a challenge and a delight - their properties led to new shapes, textures, and ideas about what headwear might be.

 My work has evolved over the years.
+Paper grocery bags are largely a thing of the past so I have found new materials and developed techniques for working with them.
 Headpieces have become lighter than the paper bag hats, and flowers and botanicals have become the primary focus.

 PHOTO BY KYLE BROMLEY.
 MODEL IS AMY BROOKS.
 FLORAL FASCINATOR BY GRACE & DIGGS.
 COAT & STYLING BY CHAD HARRIS.